BartoszCichecki/LenovoLegionToolkit/README.md

 You can assign these in LLT settings to each of Legion Power Modes: Quiet, Balance, Performance and Custom.
 If you choose to do so, respective Windows Power Mode will be automatically set when you change Legion Power Modes.

 The legacy approach is to use multiple Power Plans, that some devices had installed from factory.
-If you decide to use them, or configure your own plans, leave the settings in Windows Settings app on the default "Recommended" setting.
+If you decide to use them, or configure your own plans, leave the settings in Windows Settings app on the default "Balanced" setting.
 You can configure LLT to switch Power Plans automatically whenever you change the "Legion" Power Mode in LLT settings.

 If you encounter issues with power mode or plan synchronization, especially when switching between the two approaches, you can reset Windows power settings to default using `powercfg -restoredefaultschemes; shutdown /r /t ` command.
 This command will reset all power plans to default and reboot your device.
 All plans except for the default "Balanced (recommended)" will be deleted, so make sure to make a copy, if you plan on using them again.